sucamchi/CallMeMaybe/README.md

  "parameters": {"a": 2.0, "b": 3.0}}
 ```

-The program works out *which* tool would answer the question and *what arguments* to hand it.
+It works out *which* tool would answer the question and *what arguments* to hand it.
-It never adds anything.

 It runs a small local model (Qwen3-0.6B) through `llm_sdk`.
 Asked
 politely for JSON, the model returns something parseable maybe